zammad/zammad-admin-documentation/system/translations.rst

 --------------------------------------------------------------------------------

-Apart from these centralized translations, there's still local translations you can run.
+Apart from these centralized translations, there's still local translations you can manage.
 This is relevant if you added custom objects that require translations or even states.

    .. warning::